Boost staff motivation……. Improve team performance….. Optimise organisational results!

 Senior leadership-team development

 Of course, the senior leadership team (the Board and/or executive team) is a key team in any organisation.
-It’s particularly vital its members work well together (for example, not letting strong egos or functional backgrounds skew objective decision-making) and that they provide strong direction for the organisation, defining key elements like vision, values, strategy and operating priorities.
+It’s particularly vital its members work well together (for example, not letting strong egos or functional backgrounds skew objective decision-making).
+Particularly, the CEO plays a crucial role, needing to balance vision and drive with ‘softer’ aspects of leadership like empathy and openness.

 Change management support